Your guide to the sandwich generation

 This often takes a toll on their mental health.
 By spending most of their time caring for elderly and younger relatives, they often end up with little or no time for themselves.

 According to a 2019 government report, 27% of people in the sandwich generation described themselves as having mild to moderate mental health symptoms.
-There was a directly correlation between this and how much time they spent caring.
+There was a direct correlation between this and how much time they spent caring.

 Amongst those spending over 20 hours a week caring for their relatives, over a third described themselves as having poor mental health.